 Land banking is the acquisition and holding of properties for extended periods without immediate plans for development, but with the intent that properties eventually be developed for affordable housing.
-Land banks are often quasigovernmental entities created by municipalities to effectively manage and repurpose an inventory of underused, abandoned, or foreclosed property.
+Land banks are often quasi-governmental entities created by municipalities to effectively manage and repurpose an inventory of underused, abandoned, or foreclosed property.
 Public agencies or larger nonprofits may be better equipped than small community development corporations to do both land acquisition and banking.
 Both land banking and acquisition would need to be directly tied to CET or TIF, as the City currently faces budget constraints that would be a barrier to implementing this action.

+Opportunities, •

+Constraints, or

+Negative

-Opportunities, Constraints, or Negative Externalities •
+Externalities •

-Surplus land for affordable housing should be considered in tandem with land acquisition and banking.
-The City may consider any surplus public or state-owned land for land banking.
+- Surplus land for affordable housing should be considered in tandem with land acquisition and banking.
+The City may consider any surplus public or state-owned land for land banking. - The City has a significant need for land that is available for affordable housing.